Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

 \subsection{The commensurator of a form}

-The notion of the commensurator of a form will be essential for implicitly producing $\Gamma-$discrete patterns.
-Specifically, the commensurator will preserve a harmonic form, as is forced by the triviality of the resulting homological/cohomological pseudo-actions.
-The rigid nature of the harmonic form will force it to be zero whenever the commensurator of the form is dense.
+The notion of the commensurator of a form will now be introduced.
+It will be shown that under suitable hypotheses, $K^G$ lies in the commensurator of a harmonic form, as is forced by preservation of homological lines with forms.
+The rigid nature of the harmonic form will force it to be zero whenever $K^G$ fails to be discrete, which only occurs if $\comme_G(K)$ is dense.
 As before, cohomology with compact supports will be denoted by $H^\ast_c(\, \cdot \,)$.

 \begin{defn} Let $\Ga < G$ be a lattice in a semi-simple Lie group $G$ with associated symmetric space $X$, and let $S = X/\Ga$.
 Let $\omega$ be a closed form such that $[\omega] \in H^p(S,\bQ)$ or $[\omega] \in H^p_c(S,\bQ)$ is a non-zero cohomology class.
 Let $p : X \longrightarrow S$ denote the universal cover.
 The \emph{commensurator} $\comme(\omega)$ of the form $\omega$ is defined as